5 min read

-Why phone makers are obsessed with cameras
+Why phone makers can’t stop talking about cameras

 Every recent high-end phone launch has focused, sorry about that, on the device’s camera.
 Likewise, promotion and marketing always push the phone camera to the fore.